dhirsch1138/Shrimpy_BenEater_6502/README.md

 # Shrimpy
 This is my attempt at slowly building up a 6502 based microcomputer loosely structured around Ben Eater's lessons.
 I will wander off and chase squirrels, wrestle with interesting problems, and generally follow the "rule of cool" when deciding what to do next.

-*2/9/2025 NOTE: photo and schematic are obsolete, computer has been completely built.
-We are now using a PLD for address decoding*
+*2/9/2025 NOTE: photo and schematic are obsolete, computer has been completely rebuilt.
+We are now using a PLD for address decoding, a 'supervisor' component for resets, and an IC for collating interrupts*

 ![Image of build](build_photo.png)